About Chris

 Chris then moved to Xfm, setting up the news service for the fledgling station with the help of its then Head of Speech Ricky Gervais.

 From 2001-2005 Chris co-hosted the Xfm breakfast show with Christian O’Connell – the team winning a record number of Sony Radio Academy Awards and reaching the top ten twice with their unofficial anthems for the England men’s football team.
-The show had many famous fans – Chris Martin, Simon Pegg, Kate Winslet and Tony Blair phoning in to take part in competitions.
+The show had many famous fans – Chris Martin, Simon Pegg, Kate Winslet and Tony Blair all called in to take part in competitions.

 After the birth of his son in 2007, Chris started freelancing at the BBC where he ran across a fan of his previous show, a new presenter named Greg James.
 The pair ended up collaborating on Greg’s drivetime show and the award-winning spinoff podcast, That’s What He Said.